doplab/soar-tp/week9/README.md

 # Exercises

 1. Create a simple landing page using JSF.
-The page should contains a header, a content div and a footer
+The page must contain a header, a content div and a footer
 2. Create a new Bean (BankAccount)
 3. Add views containing forms: the purpose of our project is to create a new bank account.
 4. Persist the newly created Bank Account in a H2 database